FirstVertex/rbxts-scale-model/README.md

 # @rbxts/scale-model

-## Uniformly scale Models and Parts and all Descendants
+## Uniformly scale/resize Models and Parts and all Descendants

-### Currently Scaling the following types:
+### Currently scaling the following types:

 * Model
 * BasePart